Relative hyperbolicity of free extensions of free groups: Relatively hyperbolic free-by-free groups from admissible subgroup systems

 \subsection{Construction of an admissible subgroup system: the non-attracting sink}

-Now we will give the details of how to construct a malnormal subgroup system which satisfies the hypotheses of Theorem \ref{fbcrh} and Theorem \ref{fbfrh}.
-The idea is motivated from the notion of \emph{meet of free factor systems} in \cite[Section 2]{BFH-00} and by Corollaries \ref{relhypext} and \ref{GL}.
+Now we will give the details of how to construct a malnormal subgroup system which satisfies the hypotheses of Theorem \ref{fbcrh} and of Theorem \ref{fbfrh}.
+The motivation behind the idea is the notion of the \emph{meet of free factor system} given in \cite[Section 2]{BFH-00} and in Corollaries \ref{relhypext} and \ref{GL}.
 Note that an admissible subgroup system may not be unique, and our method shows one of the ways in which we can construct such a subgroup system.

-The idea is that given $\phi\in\out$ which is rotationless and exponentially growing, the malnormal subgroup system in \ref{SA} should intuitively be a finite intersection of closed sets so that the lines and conjugacy classes carried by the malnormal subgroup system will be carried by the nonattracting system of every element of $\mathcal{L}^+_\mathcal{K}(\phi)$.
+The idea is that given $\phi\in\out$ which is exponentially growing, the malnormal subgroup system given in Section \ref{SA} should intuitively be a finite intersection of closed sets so that the lines and conjugacy classes carried by the malnormal subgroup system will be carried by the nonattracting system of every element of $\mathcal{L}^+_\mathcal{K}(\phi)$.

 \textbf{Constructing $\mathcal{K}$:} Let $\psi\in\out$ be exponentially growing and $\Lambda_1, \Lambda_2$ be attracting laminations of $\psi$ and $\mathcal{K}_1, \mathcal{K}_2 $ be the nonattracting subgroup systems of $\Lambda_1, \Lambda_2$ respectively.
 We wish to describe a new malnormal subgroup system which is in a sense ``intersection'' of $\mathcal{K}_1, \mathcal{K}_2$, in the sense that a conjugacy class is carried by both $\mathcal{K}_1$ and $\mathcal{K}_2$ if and only if it is carried by the ``intersection''.